 Dairy foods have all the essential nutrients for bone health, including potassium, calcium and vitamin D. Research indicates that incorporating milk and milk products into the diet can help promote bone health and is associated with a lower risk of heart disease.
 The potassium in dairy products also helps reduce blood pressure.

 With the creation of MyPlate, the USDA eliminated oils as a food group.
-Although oils are not a food group, they contribute essential fatty acids, including antioxidant vitamin E and are part of a healthful diet.
+However, oils are often used in cooking and added to other foods in the form of salad dressings or sauces.
+Oils contribute essential fatty acids and the antioxidant vitamin E and are part of a healthful diet.